l-palermo/Hoover-tech-test/README.md

 ## Consideration

-I have decided to code this app so it can run on the terminal.
-This is because from the requirement there is no large user interaction and the app computes the output directly from reading the file.
+I have decided to code this app so it can run on the terminal because, from the requirements, there is no large user interaction, the program computes the data directly and returns the required output.
 I have decided to use ES6 features except for the export/import modules that are still not fully supported in Node.js.
 All modules and classes are injected in the **app()** functions so developers can easily understand the hierarchy among them.
-To mock these dependencies I have to define default paramenters for the **app()** function and I am not sure this is the best approach.
+To mock these dependencies I defined default paramenters for the **app()** function but I am not sure this is the best approach.
 I would like to explore other architecture solutions to improve this aspect of the app or improve the testing strategy.